-This gives the advantage to the pitchers and generally results in lower scoring games.
+This gives an advantage to the pitchers and generally results in lower-scoring games.

-On the other hand, the umpires the shrink the strike zone makes it easier on the hitters,
+On the other hand, the umpires shrink the strike zone making it easier on the hitters,

-to look for pitcher nearly right down the middle of the plate.
+to look for pitchers nearly right down the middle of the plate.